Children Live by What They Learn

 10-year-old Meredith Finch operates her own lemonade stand to

-provide items for foster care children
+provide items for foster care children and their families

 Albemarle, NC - Kara Finch truly lives what she teaches!
 As Program Head for the Human Services department at Stanly Community College (SCC), her mission is to provide students with the necessary skills they need in counseling those needing social, community and educational services.